artisticat1/obsidian-latex-suite/README.md

 and moves the cursor inside the brackets.

-Once done typing the denominator, press `Tab` to exit the fraction.
+Once done typing the denominator, press <kbd>Tab</kbd> to exit the fraction.

 ![auto-fraction](gifs/auto-fraction.gif)